 Patriots fans can take comfort in the simulation showing their young team competing at the highest level, with Maye demonstrating championship-level poise in just his second season.

-Whether you're planning your Super Bowl party or simply curious about potential outcomes, EA's Madden NFL 26 Guide: The Ultimate Beginners Guide can help you better understand the strategic elements that might influence the real game.
+Whether you're planning your Super Bowl party or simply curious about potential outcomes, Madden NFL 26 Guide: The Ultimate Beginners Guide can help you better understand the strategic elements that might influence the real game.